AlexSKuznetsov/rag0/README.md

 ![Event Loop Diagram](docs/event-loop.png)

-[src/app.py](cci:7://file://wsl.localhost/Ubuntu-22.04/home/alex/projects/rag0/src/app.py:0:0-0:0) runs the interactive loop: it starts `MainWorkflow`, then keeps polling Temporal (`get_next_prompt`, `get_last_result`) so the CLI always shows the latest prompts and results.
+[src/app.py](cci:7://file://wsl.localhost/Ubuntu-22.04/home/alex/projects/rag0/src/app.py:0:0-0:0) runs the interactive loop: it starts `MainWorkflow`, then keeps polling (using queries) Temporal (`get_next_prompt`, `get_last_result`) so the CLI always shows the latest prompts and results.
 When the workflow publishes available commands, the CLI returns the user’s choice through the `MainWorkflow.submit_input` signal, and the workflow responds by launching the appropriate child workflow (e.g., ingestion, ask) or activity such as `stats` or `quit`.
 </br>
-*I have a plans to replace CLI tool with separated package using Golang and [BubbleTea TUI Framework](https://github.com/charmbracelet/bubbletea).*
+*I have a plans to replace CLI tool with separated package using Golang and [BubbleTea TUI Framework](https://github.com/charmbracelet/bubbletea) for better user experience and performance.*

 ## Ingestion Workflow
+Ingestion workflow recives path to the document as a payload and processes it through several steps:

 ![Ingestion Workflow Diagram](docs/ingestion-workflow.png)